GenericMappingTools/gmt/doc/rst/source/subplot.rst

     Specify the dimensions of the figure.
 There are two different ways to do this.
     Select one of the directives:

-    - **f**: Specify overall final figure dimensions.
+    - **f** - Specify overall final figure dimensions.
 The subplot dimensions are then calculated from the figure dimensions after accounting for the space that optional tick marks, annotations, labels, and margins occupy between subplots.
       As for other figures, annotations, ticks, and labels along the outside perimeter are not counted as part of the figure dimensions.
       To specify different subplot dimensions for each row (or column), append **+f** followed by a comma-separated list of width fractions, a slash, and then the list of height fractions.
 For example **-Ff**\ 10c/10c\ **+f**\ 3,1/1,2 will make the first column three times as wide as the second, while the second row will be twice as tall as the first row.
       A single number means constant widths (or heights) [Default].
-    - **s**: Specify the dimensions of a single subplot directly.
+    - **s** - Specify the dimensions of a single subplot directly.
 Then, the figure dimensions are computed from the subplot dimensions after adding the space that optional tick marks, annotations, labels, and margins occupy between subplots.
       As for other figures, annotations, ticks, and labels along the outside perimeter are not counted as part of the figure dimensions.
       To specify different subplot dimensions for each row (or column), append a comma-separated list of widths,